vcheplygina/cats-scans/src/README_subproject2.md

 This folder can be downloaded via the following link: LINK

-If problems arise, please email to b.m.h.m.mulders@student.tue.nl
+If problems arise, please send an email to b.m.h.m.mulders@student.tue.nl

 ### Project Structure